Jinnrry/PMail/README.md

 ## [中文文档](./README_CN.md)

-I'm Chinese and I'm not good at English, so I apologise for my translation.
+I'm Chinese, and I'm not good at English, so I apologise for my translation.

 ## Introduction